President’s message, Spring 2015

 Working to enhance financial literacy in our communities

 Like others in our communities, RVCB team members get involved with and support many worthy local service clubs, non-profits, churches and other groups that enhance the quality of life where we live and work.
 Over the past year, our Bank has taken on a leadership role in working with local educators, civic leaders, business professionals and other community members in the Grass Valley, Yuba/Sutter and Colusa County areas in bringing the Junior Achievement program to our local schools.
 For those that are unfamiliar, Junior Achievement (JA) is a long established 501(c)3 non-profit organization that focuses on bringing financial literacy, entrepreneurship and workforce readiness programs to K-12th grade youth.
 JA does a great job in designing grade appropriate activity based programs that provide youth with tools and concepts to help them become self reliant, thriving members of our community.

 How the JA program works

 JA’s programs are developed in partnership with educators so they reinforce and supplement grade specific classroom instruction.
-JA provides program content in the form of an instructional kit (see example pictured on page 3 of this newsletter) to the volunteer who facilitates the JA program for the selected grade and class.
+JA provides program content in the form of an instructional kit to the volunteer who facilitates the JA program for the selected grade and class.
 The volunteer brings the program to life by sharing their own personal career experiences as they facilitate the JA program and activities.
 A JA classroom program will typically be delivered over five 45-60 minute sessions which are coordinated with the teacher who is always present during the sessions.
 Speaking from my own personal experience, volunteering to facilitate a JA classroom program is extremely rewarding.